lawrence-iviani/lisa/README.md

 # Lisa
 Documentation repos for LISA, Listen and Infere Sound Automa.
+A short presentation is available [here](https://www.dropbox.com/s/1ddzlee5ejinccg/liviani_defense_presentation_hires.pdf?dl=0)
 ![Lisa Logo](https://github.com/lawrence-iviani/lisa/blob/main/img/lisa_logo_%201_lr.png)

 Lisa is embodied as a concurrent systems of nodes using MQTT and the Hermes Protocol.
 A wrapper to interact with ROS systems is available.